 The Spayathon for Puerto Rico

-What happens when 26 local, national, and international organizations band together in an unprecedented show of support for the people and pets of Puerto Rico?
-Lasting change and history will be made.
+What happens when 28 local, national, and international organizations band together in an unprecedented show of support for the people and pets of Puerto Rico?
+Lasting change and history is made.

-Would you like to join us in these historic efforts to effect systemic change for the animals in Puerto Rico?
-There are many ways to help: sponsor lunch for our Ground Team of staff and volunteers, buy a round of Gatorade for our Vet Techs to keep them hydrated, or make a donation to help us ensure that our efforts in this initiative are as successful as possible..
+None of this work would be possible without our supporters and partners.
+Would you like to join us in these historic efforts to affect systemic change for the animals in Puerto Rico?
+There are many ways to help: sponsor lunch for our Ground Team of staff and volunteers, buy a round of Gatorade for our Vet Techs to keep them hydrated, or make a donation to help us ensure that our efforts in this initiative are as successful as possible.